gbif/ipt/resourceMetadata.md

 Alternatively if your metadata is already in EML you should assign the dataset a machine readable license before uploading it to the IPT following [these instructions](https://github.com/gbif/ipt/wiki/IPT2ApplyingLicense.wiki#supplementary-information)

-#### Q. How can I add a link to the dataset's related data paper?
+#### Q. Can I add a link to the dataset's related data paper?

-**A.** Reference the related data paper in the resource metadata by adding it to the its list of bibliographic citations.
-Ensure the citation is properly formatted, including its DOI as a linkable URL (e.g. https://doi.org/10.1038/sdata.2017.16).
-The makes it possible to discover the data paper while reading the dataset metadata.
+**A.** Yes.
+To do so, add a citation to the data paper to the bibliographic citations list.
+Take special care to include the data paper's DOI as part of the citation.
+It should be written as a linkable URL (e.g. https://doi.org/10.1038/sdata.2017.16).
+This will make it possible to discover the data paper when reading the resource metadata.

 #### Q. GBIF assigned my dataset a DOI - can I add this to my metadata?